ysoh286/honours-project-2017/detailed-notes.md

 This document contains findings, examples, and all kinds of things related to the project.
 Will be updated weekly...

-**Things to keep in mind:** When you get to a point where things start to take longer than expected, it's better to build your own.
+**Things to keep in mind:** When you get to a point where things start to take longer than expected, build your own.

 ---